Conservation of asymptotic charges from past to future null infinity: Lorentz charges in general relativity: Matching the Lorentz charges

 where in the last equality, we have used the fact that $\Upsilon \circ (\dd{\varepsilon}_{2} \dd{u}^{a} ) = - \dd{\varepsilon}_{2} \dd{u}^{a} $.
 This follows because $\Upsilon \circ \dd{\varepsilon}_{2} = - \dd{\varepsilon}_{2}$ and because $\dd{u}^{a}$ is future-directed on both $\mc{S}_1$ and $\mc{S}_2$ and therefore does not get acted on by the reflection map.
 Moreover, since $\dv{X}^{a}$ is even under the reflection map on $\hyp$ (as shown in \cref{sec:LorentzsymmonH}), it follows that the charge only receives contribution from reflection-odd solutions of $\dd{\beta}_{ab}$.
-Using this as motivation, in the rest of this paper we will restrict our attention to only reflection-odd solutions for $\dd{\beta}_{ab}$ (derived in \cref{sec:beta-soln}).\footnote{One can show that this condition on $\dd{\beta}_{ab}$ is satisfied in the Kerr-Newman family of spacetimes; for Kerr spacetimes this was also shown in Appendix.
+Using this as motivation, in the rest of this paper we will restrict our attention to only reflection-odd solutions for $\dd{\beta}_{ab}$ (derived in \cref{sec:beta-soln}).\footnote{This condition on $\dd{\beta}_{ab}$ is satisfied in the Kerr-Newman family of spacetimes; see, e.g, Appendix.
 C of \cite{AH}.} Since we have specialized to spacetimes where $\dd{E}_{ab}$ is reflection-even as remarked in \cref{para:null-reg}, it follows from \cref{eq:wave-eqn-beta-2} and the fact that the reflection map preserves the volume form on $\hyp$ that the reflection-odd solutions for $\dd{\beta}_{ab}$ satisfy the equation \be (\dd{D}^{2} - 2) \dd{\beta}_{ab}=0\,. \ee In fact, one can show by solving for the reflection-even solutions to this equation in the same way as for the reflection-odd solutions in \cref{sec:beta-soln} that the $\ell=1$ reflection-even solution diverges in the limits to $\nulls^{\pm}$ and therefore for these solutions the Lorentz charge diverges in these limits as well.
 While we have not shown it explicitly, we expect this property to remain true even for the reflection-even solutions to \cref{eq:wave-eqn-beta-2}.
 Since these solutions are clearly pathological, this serves as further motivation for discarding the reflection-even solutions for $\dd{\beta}_{ab}$.

 As shown in \cref{sec:beta-soln} and \cref{sec:spi-symm}, reflection-odd solutions for $\dd{\beta}_{ab}$ and $\dv X^{a}$ have a finite limit to $\nulls^{\pm}$.
 Using this and \cref{eq:nulls-area,eq:relbetnormals}, we see that the limit of the charge in \cref{eq:AHcharge} to $\nulls^{\pm}$ is non-vanishing and is given by